 This post will be somewhat very personal.
 This is about why I am a writer.
 It is also about something I learned about myself and my writing this past Sunday during church services.
 Actually, this is something I have been learning for a little while, but it finally hit home after leaving services Sunday night.

-When I write, I can take huge loads of emotional baggage, and wrap them up nice and neatly (maybe not always so neatly) inside a blanket of fictional prose.
+When I write, I can take huge loads of emotional baggage, and wrap them up nice and neat (maybe not always so neatly) inside a blanket of fictional prose.
 Doing this allows me to let go of some things.

-I also write because I hope with the words I put to the page I can help someone else.
+Now, I also write because I hope with the words I put to the page I can help someone else.
 I hope someone will read what I have to say and be able to relate.
 At the least I hope to give someone the reassurance that someone else has an idea how they feel.

 Now to switch gears a little…